corriedotdev/corriedotdev.github.io/_posts/2022-03-23-investing.md

 So you are paying yourself in dividends and your PAYE is only your tax free allowance in 2022/23 it is £12,570.
 This keeps national insurance contributions to as little as possible.

 ## Investing
 Dollar cost averaging is the way to do it.
-Here is how to mitigate taxable income.
 If you complete a tax return, you do not need to declare any ISA interest, income or capital gains on it.

 ### S&S ISA - Stocks & Shares Individual Savings Account
 ISA's are the best thing about this entire thing.
 Better yet, you can trade your money in the market without letting the bank do it and charge you for the privilege!
 Fuck that!
 Find a broker by googling "UK Stock and Share ISA Broker" trading212 or ig.com or e-toro.
 Give them a search.